observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 ### 📱 Configure Applications

-For auto-instrumentation, our applications need a small "agent" running alongside the service to be able to gather telemetry data from common logging, metric, and tracing libraries.
+For auto-instrumentation, our applications needs to get the OpenTelemetry SDK injected and configured, so it is able to gather telemetry data from common logging, metric, and tracing libraries.

 Let's have a look at the applications we would like to instrument.

 - The [devices-state-manager](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-state-manager) is written in C#.
 Following the instructions on [OpenTelemetry Auto-instrumentation for C#](https://opentelemetry.io/docs/instrumentation/net/automatic/), you can auto-instrument the plain vanilla version of the Docker file in such a way that we can scrape the logs and send them to the OpenTelemetry collector.
 - The [devices-api](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation/sample-application/devices-api) is a Java application.
 The same instructions for Java services can be found here [OpenTelemetry Auto-instrumentation for Java](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
-Like before, try adding the auto-instrumentation Agent into the build so we can expose all the metrics.
+Like before, try adding the auto-instrumentation Agent JAR into the build, so it can  attach to your application and dynamically inject bytecode to capture telemetry data.

-In case you have issues, you can see how to do it when opening the section below or check out the next section's [branch](TODO).
+In case you have issues, you can see how to do it when opening the section below or check out the next section's branch [section/04-visualization](TODO).

 <details markdown="1">
 <summary> 🔦 Dockerfile with the auto-instrumentation for Java</summary>

+In the case of our Java application, we need to download the OpenTelemetry Agent Jar and load it along side our application at start up.

+> 📝 **Note:** Take a note on which environment variables need to be set for the Java Agent to inject the correct bytecode so it collects all the telemetry we need.

 ```Docker
 FROM eclipse-temurin:17